This post covers Unemployment Appeal Letter.

 - Follow the timeline, if not the deadlines

 - You must continue to certify for benefits while your appeal is pending.
-If you are found eligible, you will only be paid for the periods you have certified for.
+If you are found eligible, you will only be paid for the periods you have been certified for.

 Format of an unemployment appeal letter